Skip to main content

 Check out our latest updates on what's happening at Playtime:

-For two-and-a-half years, Kamari Felton was part of Playtime Project’s Teen Program at the now-closed DC General homeless shelter.
+For two and a half years, Kamari Felton was part of Playtime Project’s Teen Program at the now-closed DC General homeless shelter.
 We spoke with him just as he was getting ready to head off to his freshman year at Frostburg State University about his difficult journey to reach this major achievement.

 Playtime Project just wrapped up two exciting weeks of summer camp, serving 32 children in our Washington, DC and Prince George’s County programs.
 Looking back, it's gratifying to see what the children have taken away from the experience.
 Here’s a snapshot of some of the many benefits we witnessed during Playtime’s Summer Camp last month.